Emīlija Benjamiņa: Benjamiņš Publishing

 Anton Benjamiņš was finally able to get his divorce in 1922.
 And within a few months, Emīlija and Benjamiņš were finally legally married.

 With peace, the Benjamiņšes set about building their publishing empire with vigor.
 In 1924, they started a new magazine Atpūta (Leisure) which quickly became the showpiece as well as a prime mover of the Latvian culture, which has developed after Czarist rule and Baltic-German cultural domination.
 In 1928 the Benjamiņšes bought the grandest private home in Riga, the so-called "Pfab Palace".
 Emīlija also owned a summer home on the beach in the town of Jūrmala (the beach resort of Latvia), and other buildings in Riga and bought a country estate called "Waldeck" near Kandava.

 In 1927, the journal Aizkulises announced she was the richest woman in Latvia.

-By the 1930s, the Benjamiņš's publications had saturated the press market in Latvia.
-During a visit to Paris, she met William Randolph Hearst who congratulated her with the statement that he wished he could have the same market share in his country that she had in hers.

 Emīlija looked to expand her business empire beyond publishing.
 To that end, in the latter part of the 1930s, she bought a ten-hectare industrial estate in Ķekava, by the Daugava river, with the intention of going into chemical manufacturing and color photograph development with her nephew and adopted son, Juris.
 Juris was by then a chemist and had already developed some new processes for color film printing.

 Emīlija had no children from either her first or second marriage.
 So, to have an heir, in 1926 she had arranged with her younger sister, Annija, to adopt Annija's oldest son, Georg Aicher (who became "Juris Benjamiņš" after the adoption), as her own.

-With financial success came fame and social status, which Benjamiņa showed she was worthy of.
-The President of Latvia, Karlis Ulmanis was unmarried during the 1930s and so, in many ways, Emīlija became the "First Lady" of Latvia.
-She was the one whose social events determined one's place and order in the higher society.

 In 1938 Emīlija Benjamīņa decided to complement the finest city residence in the Baltics with the finest summer house on the beach and commissioned the German architect Lange to create what has become known as "The Emilija Benjamina House" in Jūrmala.

 Anton Benjamiņš died on 14 June 1939, a month shy of his 79th birthday.
 At the time of his death, Anton and Emīlija jointly owned two businesses and twelve properties.
 It was said that their wealth at the time exceeded 60,000,000 Swiss gold francs.
 In his will, Anton arranged for Emīlija to have 51% (the controlling interest) of the businesses.
 Anton's children from his first marriage promptly challenged the will in Court and publicly declared that their father was insane.
 But history soon overtook the Court Case.

 The Emilija Benjamina House was finished in the fall of 1939.

+She was awarded Order of the Three Stars and the Swedish Order of Vasa’s gold medal.